Surgery aims to reduce excess breast tissue and may alter chest contour. Outcomes vary between individuals.

 Depending on your condition, treatment may involve liposuction, excision of glandular tissue, or both.

 Recovery times vary.
-Most patients resume normal activities within one to two weeks.
+Most patients return to daily activities varies depending on the extent of surgery and individual healing response.
 Detailed aftercare guidance will be provided, including wound care, pain management, and follow-up appointments.

 It may involve avoiding certain medications, abstaining from smoking, and ensuring overall health.
 We’ll provide detailed instructions.